willy2k69/quick-box/README.md

 ### Additional notes on status::

-  15.10 is successfully built.
-However, there is an issue where rtorrent is failing to start.
-This is priority and it first on the list of things to fix... asap.
+  15.10 is successfully built. ~~However, there is an issue where rtorrent is failing to start.
+This is priority and it first on the list of things to fix... asap~~ FIXED.
+In some late night coding binge in one of these fateful commits I decided to delete a trailing '/' during the xmlrpc-c build... as a result, the directory was not moving to root for the configure/male process... this is resolved.

   15.04 same as 15.10

-  14.04 libcurl dependency stops the rest of the build from happening... in this way apache fails to install etc etc. This is priority and up next on the list of fix it now.
+  14.04 libcurl dependency stops the rest of the build from happening... in this way apache fails to install etc etc. This is priority and up next on the list of fix it now **Additional note to self and anyone listening** - I don't think we'll need this dependency as a build without it passes now that the xmlrpc-c fiasco is resolved. .

   12.04 same as 14.04